overhide/overhide-ethereum/README.md

 }
 ```

-> The OH_ETH_HOST and OH_ETH_PORT configurations points may be used to point the tests at the target application for testing.
+> The OH_ETH_HOST and OH_ETH_PORT configurations points may be used to point the tests at the target *overhide-ethereum* for testing.